-R&D expense consists primarily of salaries and related costs of employees engaged in ongoing research, product design and development activities, costs of engineering materials and supplies, and professional consulting expenses.
-R&D expense was \$9.8 million or 12.1% of net sales in 2017, compared to \$7.7 million or 11.7% in 2016.
-New product development programs resulted in higher R&D labor and material expense in 2017.
-R&D expense in 2016 benefitted from \$0.6 million of reimbursements received under a cost-sharing arrangement with a customer.
-No reimbursements were received in the first quarter of 2017.
-The first quarter of 2017 includes \$0.4 million of incremental R&D costs due to the acquisition of Kita.
+R&D expense consists primarily of salaries and related costs of employees engaged in ongoing research, product design and development activities, costs of engineering materials and supplies and professional consulting expenses.
+R&D expense was \$9.5 million in 2017 and \$8.3 million in 2016 representing 10.1% and 10.9% of net sales, respectively.
+New product development programs resulted in increased R&D spending on labor and materials during the second quarter of 2017, however, these additional costs were partially offset by \$0.3 million of cost reimbursements received under a cost-sharing arrangement that was entered into with a customer during the first quarter of 2016.